metfar/dailynews/README.md

 `--alerts-only` generates a quick alert check without producing the full digest.

-It is intended for hourly runs with `cron`, for example, to detect:
+It is intended for hourly runs with `cron`, for example to detect:

 - sudden temperature changes;
 - intense gusts;